Referring domains vs backlinks: Do you know the difference?

 Let’s see how referring domain works in practice:

 If a website has a backlink from Wall Street Journal, then it has one referring domain.
-If it has a link from Wall Street Journal and Washington post, then it has two referring domains.
-If a website has two backlinks from the Wall Street Journal, it has one referring domain.
+If it has a link from Wall Street Journal and Washington post, then it has two referring domains, but if a website has two backlinks from the Wall Street Journal, it has one referring domain.

 Some websites link back to your page for the sole purpose of adding references to their content.
 For example, 6 different websites linking back to your page are considered 6 different referring domains.
 You cannot control the number of backlinks per referring domain.